Dement0/javaExamples/README.md

 # Basic PhoneBook Example

--Contatto super class has 2 childs:
+- Contatto super class has 2 childs:
---Amico
---Collega
+  - Amico
+  - Collega
--Rubrica implements the real PhoneBook as a LinledList -RubricaMain is the main program
+- Rubrica implements the PhoneBook as a LinkedList
+- RubricaMain is the main program
+- Basic implementation of `equals(), toString() and hashCode()` methods